Yogyakarta Special Region Indonesia Travel Guide

 Telkomsel widest coverage.
 XL Axiata and Indosat Ooredoo also popular.

-Wi-Fi widely available in hotels and cafes.
+Wi-Fi widely available in accommodations and cafes.

 Bahasa Indonesia is national language.
 Javanese local.